18F/site-scanning/docs/candidate-scans.md

 This is a list of individual scans that _could_ be hosted on the Site Scanning program.
-Each would likely be a standalone process.
-The list of scans that are already hosted and active is here [link].
+Each would likely be a standalone scan.
+The list of scans that are already hosted and active is [here](https://site-scanning.app.cloud.gov/).
 Feel free to suggest any ideas by editing this page [link] .

 ## Office of Products and Programs (OPP) - [Data & Analytics Portfolio](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services/office-of-products-and-programs#DSP)